Updated July 2022

 ZooKeeper and Kafka

-ZooKeeper’s importance can be summed up in nine words: Kafka services cannot be used without first installing ZooKeeper.
-This is true even if your use case requires just a single broker, single topic, and single partition.
+For now, Kafka services cannot be used in production without first installing ZooKeeper.* This is true even if your use case requires just a single broker, single topic, and single partition.

 For any distributed system, there needs to be a way to coordinate tasks.
 Kafka is a distributed system that was built to use ZooKeeper.
 However, other technologies like Elasticsearch and MongoDB have their own built-in mechanisms for coordinating tasks.

 ZooKeeper has five primary functions.
 Specifically, ZooKeeper is used for controller election, cluster membership, topic configuration, access control lists, and quotas.

 #1 Controller Election.
 The controller is the broker responsible for maintaining the leader/follower relationship for all partitions.
 If ever a node shuts down, ZooKeeper ensures that other replicas take up the role of partition leaders replacing the partition leaders in the node that is shutting down.

 #2 Cluster Membership.
 ZooKeeper keeps a list of all functioning brokers in the cluster.